 You have the right to access the information that we hold about you.
-If you would like to request a copy you will be required to complete a Subject Access Request Form for which there will be a £10.00 fee.
+If you would like to request a copy you will be required to complete a Subject Access Request Form.

-The Royal Drawing School aims to comply with the requests for access to personal information as quickly as possible, but will ensure it is provided within 30 days, other than in exceptional circumstances, unless exceptions apply.
+The Royal Drawing School aims to comply with the requests for access to personal information as quickly as possible, and will ensure it is provided without undue delay and in any event within one month of receipt of the request, other than in exceptional circumstances, unless exceptions apply.
+For example, if the request is considered complex or if there has been a significant number of requests, the Royal Drawing School may extend the timeframe to respond by a further two months.
 In such cases, the reason for any delay will be explained in writing to the person making the request.

 If you have an queries about this Policy you can contact us in the following ways: